 Zeke says Meow

-Even though these two examples only use Cat and Dog, any other classes we derive from Animal would also work with our Report() function and Animal array without further modification!
-This is perhaps the biggest benefit of virtual functions — the ability to structure your code in such a way that newly derived classes will automatically work with the old code without modification!
+Even though these two examples only use Cat and Dog, any other classes we derive from Animal would also work with our report() function and animal array without further modification!
+This is perhaps the biggest benefit of virtual functions -- the ability to structure your code in such a way that newly derived classes will automatically work with the old code without modification!

 A word of warning: the signature of the derived class function must exactly match the signature of the base class virtual function in order for the derived class function to be used.
 If the derived class function has different parameter types, the program will likely still compile fine, but the virtual function will not resolve as intended.
+In the next lesson, we’ll discuss how to guard against this.

 Return types of virtual functions